AniruddhaGawali/Image-Uploader/readme.md

 ## Authentication

 JWT tokens are used for user authentication during signup and login.
 This ensures secure access to the user's resources.

-## Deployment

-The code must be pushed to a GitHub repository and deployed.
-The deployed application's link along with the login credentials should be provided upon submission.

-## Contact

-Feel free to contact if you have any queries.

-## Deadline

-Submission Deadline: 10 June, 2024 11:00 PM